Opinion | A $15 minimum wage would cost employers. Inequality costs all of us.

 Nor is it realistic to expect workers to survive, much less thrive, on $10 an hour, as Sen. Mitt Romney (R-Utah) proposes, or $11 an hour, which Sen. Joe Manchin III (D-W.Va.) would prefer.
 The richest country on Earth can surely afford to accept the following proposition: Anyone who works a full-time job should be able to afford at least a working-class life.
 At less than $15 an hour, that simply is not possible.

 Republicans cite the principle of federalism in arguing that states and cities should be able to set their own minimum wage levels according to local conditions.
-Indeed, many states do impose higher minimum wages, and some cities, such as Seattle and the District of Columbia, are on a path to $15.
+Indeed, many states do impose higher minimum wages, and some cities, such as Seattle and D.C., are on a path to $15.
 But five states — Tennessee, Alabama, South Carolina, Mississippi and Louisiana — have no minimum wage at all, meaning employers are bound only by the $7.25 federal standard.
 And Wyoming and Georgia bizarrely set their minimum wage at just $5.15; again, the federal rule applies to jobs covered by the Fair Labor Standards Act.

 Federal policy recognizes that the current minimum wage is not a living wage.
 We help low-wage workers survive with tax credits, food assistance, subsidized housing and other sorely needed programs.
 But why the reluctance to require employers to compensate an honest day’s work with an honest day’s pay?